 In 1943, Hunter made his first record, "Blues at Sunrise," on his own label, Ivory Records, out of Oakland, California.

 Ivory Records was one of the first black-owned recording studios.
 The song was a regional success, but the recording label was short-lived.
 Hunter moved to Berkeley, California, and founded Pacific Records with three deejays from KER Radio.
 Hunter wrote and recorded many national hits.
 His compositions were also covered by a number of popular artists of the day, including Elvis Presley, who had two number one hits with "Ain't that Loving You Baby" and "My Wish Came True."

 Although he was extremely successful as a rhythm and blues

 artist, in 1950, Hunter crossed over to pop music.
 His pop career reached its height that year with MGM Records.
 He was consistently in the top ten of the R & B charts with songs like "Landlord Blues," "I Need You So."
 "I Almost Lost My Mind" was the biggest hit of his career, reaching number one on the R & B charts and moving to the bestseller lists in England and Europe.

 After 1950, Hunter's career slowed, and his contract with

 MGM was not renewed.
 In the mid-50s, he signed with Atlantic

-and again, hit the top ten with “Since I Met You Baby,” a song for which he was presented a gold record on the Ed Sullivan Show.
-Hunter recorded less but continued to write and by 1972, had written an astounding 7,000 songs.
+and again hit the top ten with "Since I Met You Baby," and he was presented with a gold record on the Ed Sullivan Show.
+Hunter recorded less but continued to write and, by 1972, had written an astounding 7,000 songs.